appcanary/blog/source/articles/2016-02-02-state-management-downtime.html.markdown

 What I didn't consider is that the java library uses [`ExecutorService`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ExecutorService.html) to manage a threadpool, and `shutdown` must be called explicitly.
 Otherwise, the threads are put on hold instead of being marked for GC (see also [this stackoverflow](http://stackoverflow.com/questions/16122987/reason-for-calling-shutdown-on-executorservice)).

+The fact that each client spawns a thread that isn't cleaned up by garbage collection was not [documented](https://segment.com/docs/libraries/java/) unfortunately.

 ### Outcome

 Every analytics call we made spawned another threadpool, which caused the thread count to grow proportionally with user activity.
 We hit 40,000 threads before our application crashed.